MicrosoftDocs/windows-powershell-docs/docset/windows/netadapter/set-netadapterrss.md

 The acceptable values for this parameter are:

-- Closest: Behavior is consistent with the behavior of firstref_server_7.
+- Closest: Behavior is consistent with the behavior of Windows Server® 2008 R2.
 - ClosestStatic: No dynamic load balancing, such as distributing but not load balancing at runtime.
 - NUMA: Assigns RSS processors in a round robin basis across every NUMA node to enable applications that are running on NUMA servers to scale well.
 - NUMAStatic: Default behavior.